How to Earn Passive Income with Crypto Lending

 - CeFi platforms: Generally 2%–5% APY

-- DeFi protocols: Variable, typically 1%–4% APY, though rates spike during periods of high borrowing demand
+- DeFi protocols: Variable, typically 1%–4% APY, though rates spike during high demand periods

-- Note: Many ETH holders earn yield through staking rather than lending, which provides a baseline yield of roughly 3%–4% APY through Ethereum's proof-of-stake mechanism
+Important context: Many ETH holders earn yield through staking rather than lending, which provides roughly 3%–4% APY through Ethereum's proof-of-stake mechanism.
+This creates a baseline yield that lending rates need to compete with.

-Warning: Any platform advertising 15%+ APY on major assets like BTC or ETH with no clear explanation of where that yield comes from should be treated with extreme skepticism.
-Unsustainably high yields were a hallmark of platforms that later collapsed.
+Red flag warning: Any platform advertising 15%+ APY on major assets like BTC or ETH without clear explanation should trigger immediate skepticism.
+Unsustainably high yields were hallmarks of platforms that later collapsed.

 Strategies for Earning Passive Income